Sacred Art

 THE MOSAIC

-You can see more details on Facebook: https://www.facebook.com/CTKmosaicproject
+You can see more photos and behind-the-scenes details of the process on Facebook: CTK Mosaic Project.

 THE ICONS